Teal: Politics

+Art history

 Green pigments for paints and fabric dyes were difficult to obtain from nature in the past, thus they were rarely employed in clothes or heraldic emblems.
 While green may have been blended with blue and yellow paints, mixing dissimilar substances was frowned upon due to suspicion of alchemy.
 Only during the early Renaissance did the superstitious custom fade away, and in the late eighteenth century, the German Swedish scientist Carl Wilhelm Scheele found new copper greens.